Many gardeners have dealt with the irritation of finding grubs in the soil among their plants.

-It’s not a pretty sight to see these critters crawling around, eating the roots of your crops, and damaging your lawn.
+It’s not a good thing to see these critters crawling around.
+They will eat the roots of your crops and damage your lawn.

-Fortunately for you, there are plenty of methods you can use to rid your garden of them without harming your plants.
+Fortunately for you, there are plenty of natural methods to rid your garden of them without harming your plants.

 How to Get Rid of Grubs Naturally